nickski15/ga-ez-dash/README.md

 - updated dashboard class to support controls.
 - updated dashboard.execute to pass data directly to added query objects
 - dashboards can be added to dashboards
+- all gadash.getCore* methods now support var_args.
+Config can be passed as any param.

 ### version 2.1.0